 What we said

 We looked at both sides of the story and checked what had happened.
 The policy gave the insurer the right to assess a claim and get input from its panel solicitors on prospects of success.
-The they could decided if they would accept the claim or fund tribunal proceedings.
+The panel could decide if they would accept the claim.

 It wasn’t clear if the insurer would have accepted the claim if they had been able to do this.
 So we were satisfied that their position had been prejudiced.